 Last night I once again had the pleasure of being invited to the annual UK Tech Awards ceremony at the Park Plaza Westminster Hotel in London.
 The event is a gathering of the brightest companies in the UK technology industry, together with their investors and advisors.
 The event is sponsored by PWC and Silicon Valley Bank, and hosts over 500 guests at a gala black-tie dinner.
 This year’s hostess was Babita Sharma, BBC news presenter, who did a great job… Read More »UK Tech Awards 2019

 So, you’re ready to take the plunge and migrate workloads into AWS.
-But you have terabytes or petabytes of data – how are you going to get this from your on-premises datacenter into the AWS cloud?
+But you have terabytes or petabytes of data – how are you going to get this from your on-premises datacentre into the AWS cloud?
 Don’t worry, of course AWS have a bunch of services that can help you, but which is the right choice for you?
 The answer to this question will largely depend on several factors: What is the volume of data to be transferred?
-What speed… Read More »5 Ways to Get Your Data into AWS.
+What Speed… Read More »5 Ways to Get Your Data into AWS.